idio-lang/DIPS/source/implementing-idio/simple-types/functions.rst

    #. it is a long jump in which case we encode the jump length in
-      (yet another) temporary byte code array and can say that the *offset* is one plus the length of this temporary array (plus one because the jump instruction takes one byte!)
+      (yet another) temporary byte code array and can say that the *offset* is one plus the length of this temporary array -- plus one because the jump instruction takes one byte!

    The code generator can now add the correct *offset* to the ``code_pc`` after the ``CREATE-CLOSURE`` instruction.